vitessio/website/content/en/docs/reference/vschema.md

 Typically, such a table has a canonical source in an unsharded keyspace, and the copies in the sharded keyspace are kept up-to-date through VReplication.

-## VSchema

-A VSchema is needed to tie together all the databases that Vitess manages.
-For a very trivial setup where there is only one unsharded keyspace, there is no need to specify a VSchema because Vitess will know that there is no other place to route a query.

-If you have multiple unsharded keyspaces, you can still avoid defining a VSchema in one of two ways:

-1. Connect to a keyspace and all queries are sent to it.
-2. Connect to Vitess without specifying a keyspace, but use qualified names for tables, like `keyspace.table` in your queries.

-However, once the setup exceeds the above complexity, VSchemas become a necessity.
-Vitess has a [working demo](https://github.com/vitessio/vitess/tree/master/examples/demo) of VSchemas.

 The following sections document the various features highlighted with snippets pulled from the demo.